Ehtesham1234/proveway_task-manager-app-backend/README.md

    cd proveway_task-manager-app-backend

-nstall dependencies:
+### install dependencies:

 npm install

-Create a .env file in the root directory and add the following environment variables:
+## Create a .env file in the root directory and add the following environment variables:

-MONGODB_URI=your_mongodb_uri
+  - MONGODB_URI=your_mongodb_uri
-ACCESS_TOKEN_SECRET=your_access_token_secret
+  - ACCESS_TOKEN_SECRET=your_access_token_secret
-ACCESS_TOKEN_EXPIRY=your_access_token_expiry
+  - ACCESS_TOKEN_EXPIRY=your_access_token_expiry

-Start the server:
+## Start the server:
  npm start

-The server will be running on http://localhost:5000.
+## The server will be running on http://localhost:5000.

-API Endpoints
+### API Endpoints

-Authentication
+## Authentication
-POST /api/v1/signup - User signup
+- POST /api/v1/signup - User signup
-POST /api/v1/login - User login
+- POST /api/v1/login - User login
-POST /api/v1/logout - User logout
+- POST /api/v1/logout - User logout
-GET /api/v1/user - Verify user
+- GET /api/v1/user - Verify user
-Tasks
+## Tasks
-POST /api/v1/tasks - Create a task
+- POST /api/v1/tasks - Create a task
-GET /api/v1/tasks - Get all tasks
+- GET /api/v1/tasks - Get all tasks
-PUT /api/v1/tasks/:id - Update a task
+- PUT /api/v1/tasks/:id - Update a task
-DELETE /api/v1/tasks/:id - Delete a task
+- DELETE /api/v1/tasks/:id - Delete a task
-Categories
+## Categories
-POST /api/v1/categories - Create a category
+- POST /api/v1/categories - Create a category
-GET /api/v1/categories - Get all categories
+- GET /api/v1/categories - Get all categories
-DELETE /api/v1/categories/:id - Delete a category
+- DELETE /api/v1/categories/:id - Delete a category
-Error Handling
+## Error Handling
  Custom API errors are handled using the ApiError class.
 Errors are logged to the console and appropriate error responses are sent to the client.

-Hosted on Render
+### Hosted on Render
-The backend is hosted on Render: https://proveway-task-manager-app-backend.onrender.com
+# The backend is hosted on Render: https://proveway-task-manager-app-backend.onrender.com

-Note: It is a free instance, so it will spin down with inactivity, which can delay requests by 50 seconds or more.
+# Note: It is a free instance, so it will spin down with inactivity, which can delay requests by 50 seconds or more.